-On the 72nd anniversary of the Ongoing Nakba, BADIL and the Global Palestinian Refugee Network (GPRN), in partnership with a number of grassroots movements and organizations (both local and international), organized the lighting of the “Right of Return” torch under the slogan “One People, One Destiny, and Our Inevitable Return."
+On the 72nd commemoration of the Ongoing Nakba, BADIL and the Global Palestinian Refugee Network (GPRN), in partnership with a number of grassroots movements and organizations (both local and international), organized the lighting of the “Right of Return” torch under the slogan “One People, One Destiny, and Our Inevitable Return."

 Around the world and simultaneously, Palestinian refugees and internally displaced persons lit torches for the right of return to reiterate the continued Palestinian demand for this inalienable right.
 Palestinians lit the flame of return in Jerusalem, Haifa, Acre, Nazareth, Lod, Khan Yunis, Dheisheh Camp, Aida Camp, Balata Camp, Al-Fawar Camp, Jalazun Camp, Burj Al-Barajneh Camp, Shatila Camp, Amsterdam and Geneva.